🐕 American Eskimo Chihuahua Mix (Chimo Dog) The Guide (+ Pictures)

 An American Eskimo Chihuahua mix is a unique blend of two distinct breeds.
 It looks like a smaller version of its Eskimo parent, with a slightly shorter muzzle, high-set ears, and bright almond-shaped eyes.

-Its small frame is covered with a thick, white coat that blends in perfectly with its Chihuahua ancestry’s brown markings on the head and back.
 The Chihuahua American Eskimo mix has an impressive double-coat to ward off the cold winter temperatures and will usually require frequent grooming for the best possible results.

 The Chimo stands at just 9 to 18 inches and rarely weighs more than 30 lbs, but it packs a lot of energy into its pint-sized frame.